Apacelus/reddit-unbotter/README.md

 # reddit-unbotter
 Anti detection tool for bot masters.
 Pretends to be human, so reddit doesnt flag the accounts as a bot accounts.
+**Development will contnue mid Q3 2022**
 ## Concept
 When first run, the accounts will subscribe to 10-15 random popular subreddits.
 The accounts go to reddit at a regular time(±30 min) and browse it.
 They will do the following actions: